oscaralbertoag/ruby-practice-excercises/README.md

 # Ruby Practice Exercises
-This repository contains problems and solutions I created to practice Ruby concepts.
+This repository contains problems and solutions to help my sister while she is learning to program in Ruby.
+I'm learning with her, so the solutions may not be production quality, but they work!